As the most northern city on Vancouver Island, Campbell River is located on the edge of wilderness.

 We have spent a lot of time in Campbell River over the years.
 We’ve also brought family here and hung out with friends in the surrounding area.
 It’s a place that we feel we have explored pretty well.

-In view of this, the following section features what I believe to be the 10 best things to do in Campbell River.
+Given this, the following section features what I believe to be the 10 best things to do in Campbell River.

 Use the map below to locate the places mentioned.